observIQ/bindplane-agent/receiver/pluginreceiver/README.md

         receivers: [hostmetrics]
 ```
 ### Metadata
 Metadata fields are used to catalog and distinguish plugins.
-The following fields are used for metadata:
+The following fields are required for a plugin:
 - `title`
 - `description`
 - `version`